networkf/network.github.io/development.md

 [Network Roadmap](/roadmap)
 <br>
-An ongoing roadmap of goals that are in development and in progress.
+Ongoing roadmap of goals that are in development and in progress.
 <br>
 <br>
 [Network Dashboard](/dashboard)